 These thresholds are subjective but can be used by fisheries managers as a guide in implementing management measures for the fishery.
 Furthermore, the combination of low total biomass and the removal of a high proportion of biomass must be interpreted as a high risk strategy for the fishery and will sustain only low annual landings.
-Biomass was still relatively high in May 2011 but high landings in the year since have depleted biomass.
+Biomass was still relatively high in May 2011 but high landings in the years since have depleted biomass.
 The possibility of under-fishing must also be considered.
 This could lead to the population reaching carrying capacity, reduced growth rates, a high proportion of senescent scallops in the population, and higher natural mortality rates.
 However, given the recent depletion of biomass and high level of landings this is not of immediate concern.
-Furthermore, the current fleet has the capacity to increase fishing effort very quickly as evidenced by the increase in fishing effort between 2009 and 2010.
+Furthermore, the current fleet has the capacity to increase fishing effort very quickly as evidenced by the increase in fishing effort between 2009 and 2011.
+Despite its dependence on scallops recruiting in their second year of growth, the fishery has been resilient to collapse.

 It is important to note the increase in biomass in the fishery occurred following a period of three years when landings exceeded surplus production and was followed by several years of strong recruitment.
-Therefore, there are clearly variables other than fishing effort that will influence the success of the fishery including environmental variables and fishing activity outside of the stock assessment unit.
+Therefore, there are clearly variables other than fishing effort that will influence the success of the fishery; these include environmental parameters, particularly temperature, and fishing activity outside of the stock assessment unit.
 We have not attempted to identify reasons for this period of strong recruitment in this report, although this will form the basis of future work.
-Thus at present fishing effort thresholds are recommended to prevent the depletion of biomass.
-Despite its dependence on scallops recruiting in their second year of growth, the fishery has been resilient to collapse.

 There are several areas where further work can help to verify or improve data quality.
-Aspects which can be easily refined with additional work include gear selectivity and recruit abundance, through beam trawling.
-The abundance index could also be improved by including additional sampling stations to ensure the index is truly representative of the stock size.
-And further work to establish the appropriate stock assessment unit is also a priority.
+Aspects that can be refined with additional work include gear selectivity and recruit abundance.
+The abundance index could also be improved by including additional sampling stations outside of the territorial sea to ensure the index is truly representative of the stock size.
+This may become particularly important given the changes in management within the territorial sea, including the closure of the fishery in 2012.
+Nevertheless, the proportion of scallops caught within the territorial sea has remained consistent over the past three years.
+Further work to establish the appropriate stock assessment unit is a priority.
 Queen scallops within the Irish Sea are generally thought to consist of a single stock (Beaumont, 1982; Macleod et al., 1985).
 Therefore, ideally, the Irish Sea fishery would be managed as a single stock with management advice provided based on data collected across the Irish Sea.